2025 Disney on the Yard Innovation Challenge Terms and Conditions

 e.
 Undergraduate standing (i.e., freshman, sophomore, junior or senior); and

-C. We suggest that all Team members carefully review the details of verification letters before registering, as official transcripts and/or enrollment verification letters from registrars may not contain all of the required information.
+C. It is strongly suggested that all Team members carefully review the details of verification letters before registering, as official transcripts and/or enrollment verification letters from registrars may not contain all of the required information.

 D. All Eligible Participant and Team registration documents must be submitted on the Competition Website by the Registration Deadline to be eligible to participate in the Competition.
 We suggest registering as early as possible to allow sufficient time to address potential issues with registration details, registration documents, Team member eligibility verification and/or confirmation of Team participation in the Competition.

-F. All registration documents must be received by Disney by the Registration Deadline to be considered for the Competition.
-Registration documents received after the Registration Deadline will be automatically disqualified from the Competition.
+F. All registration documents must be received by Disney by the Registration Deadline to be eligible to participated in the Competition.
+Registration documents received after the Registration Deadline will result in the disqualification of that Eligible Participant from the Competition.

 G. Registration documents will be used solely to determine and verify eligibility for this Competition.
 Registration details, résumés, curriculum vitae and enrollment verification letters will not be judged and will be used by Disney solely to verify eligibility for this Competition and for potential internship and employment opportunities at Disney.